google/truth/custom_subject_builder.md

     (You may need to make your `Subject` constructor package-private so that it is accessible from the builder.)

-4. Declare a static factory method that returns a [`CustomSubjectBuilderFactory`].
+1. Declare a static factory method that returns a [`CustomSubjectBuilder.Factory`].

     ```java
-    public static CustomSubjectBuilderFactory<ProtoSubjectBuilder> iterablesOfProtos() {
+    public static CustomSubjectBuilder.Factory<ProtoSubjectBuilder> iterablesOfProtos() {
       return ProtoSubjectBuilder::new;
     }
     ```

-    The `CustomSubjectBuilderFactory` should usually be implemented with a method reference, as shown above.
-Even if it's not, your method should declare a return type of `CustomSubjectBuilderFactory<YourType>`, not your implementation class.
+    The `CustomSubjectBuilder.Factory` should usually be implemented with a method reference, as shown above.
+Even if it's not, your method should declare a return type of `CustomSubjectBuilder.Factory<YourType>`, not your implementation class.

     The static factory method must be accessible to the tests that will use